Top 5 Reasons to Visit Telluride This Summer

 Did you know that Butch Cassidy robbed his first bank here?
-Or that a Telluride mine was the first place in the world to use alternating current electricity?
+Or that a Telluride mine was the first place in the world to use alternating current (AC) electricity?
 Jump in a 4x4 to ride the old mining roads to the relics and ghost towns of a bygone era.
-Then head back to town, visiting the Telluride Historical Museum and taking in a history walking tour before sidling up to the 122-year-old bar at the New Sheridan Hotel, much like the miners, outlaws, pioneers and dreamers did a century ago.
+Then head back to town to the Telluride Historical Museum.
+The museum offers history walking tours, as well as “Hike into History” – both are unique and informative ways to immerse yourself in Telluride’s colorful past.
+Afterwards, sidle up to the 122-year-old bar at the New Sheridan Hotel or dine at a history-steeped spot like The National, much like the miners, outlaws, pioneers and dreamers did a century ago.

-Yes, there are world-class festivals and an award-winning ski resort.
+As you plan your Telluride vacation and contemplate what to do, eat and experience during your time here, remember that Telluride isn’t just a destination.
+It’s a community.
+Yes, it has world-class festivals and an award-winning ski resort.
 And, sure, a few celebs have been known to visit from time to time.
 But Telluride is a real town with real people and a heart as big as the Colorado sky.
 Spend even a little time in this small mountain hamlet and you’ll see why – whether you’re a long-time local, a part-timer or here for just a few days – Telluride, quite simply, feels like home.